The Sixers have been rising steadily in the standings and players around the league are taking notice.

 The young squad improved to 31-25 with a victory over the Bulls Thursday.
 They have won six straight and have not lost at the Wells Fargo Center in 2018.
 That totals up to the seventh seed in the Eastern Conference, only two games behind the Wizards for the fourth spot and two games ahead of the Heat for the eighth.

 Complete coverage of the Philadelphia 76ers and their rivals in the NBA from NBC Sports Philadelphia.

-"I like them," Timberwolves guard Jimmy Butler said.
+"I like them," Timberwolves guard Jimmy Butler said at the All-Star break.
 "They've got a lot of great young talent.
 We do as well.
 But I think the way that they're going and how they play so hard and play so together, that's how you win basketball games.
 They're going to be really, really good for a long time."

 The Sixers turned heads with a statement win over the Rockets in only their seventh game of the season.
 From there, they have defeated playoff teams, including a rare sweep of the Spurs, while struggling against sub.-500 opponents.

 They have 26 games remaining to make a postseason push.
 Of their upcoming opponents, only 10 games are against current top-eight teams in their conferences.
 Brett Brown has emphasized they can't take any team lightly.
-This is the time for the Sixers to maximize their schedule and show they learned from previous letdowns, a key lesson for the lesser-experienced players.
+This is the time for the Sixers to maximize their schedule and show they learned from previous letdowns.

 "Everyone definitely sees the talent there," Warriors guard Klay Thompson said.
 "Any time you've got Ben Simmons, Joel Embiid to build around, they've got a very bright future.
-I think everyone had very high expectations, but it's hard to have high expectations with a team that's got a lot of first, second-year guys that've never been in the playoffs.
+I think everyone had very high expectations, but it's hard to have high expectations with a team that's got a lot of first-, second-year guys that have never been in the playoffs.

 "But you can tell that they're going to be in the playoffs for, shoot, the next decade or so, probably be upper echelon pretty soon."